voicegain/platform/new-examples/grammar/README.md

 Uses synchronous /asr/recognize API which returns recognition result in the response.

+This script will run grammar-based recognition on all utterance audio files contained in INPUTFOLDER (see Configuration).

+You can change the grammar used inside the script

 **Note**, the first run will be slower, in particular when using a large grammar, because the grammar needs to be compiled.
 Subsequent runs will use a compiled grammar from a grammar cache.

+**Configuration**

+* Rename `config-example.ini` to `config.ini`
+* Set values of `INPUTFOLDER` and `OUTPUTFOLDER`
+  * Your utterance recording files will be in `INPUTFOLDER`
+* Set JWT token, for more info see: https://support.voicegain.ai/hc/en-us/articles/360028023691-JWT-Authentication